F-sh2019/Algorithm-Assignment7/README.md

 # Algorithm-Assignment7

-Given a singly linked list, find middle of the linked list.
-For example, if given linked list is 1->2->3->4->5 then output should be 3.
+KalAcademy - Assignment6 This assignment contains writing algorithms and making descriptive videos for the algorithems which is accessible through this file, and also this repository includes all the implemented algorithms:

-If there are even nodes, then there would be two middle nodes, we need to print second middle element.
-For example, if given linked list is 1->2->3->4->5->6 then output should be 4.
+1- Given a singly linked list, find middle of the linked list.

-Given a singly linked list, rotate the linked list counter-clockwise by k nodes.
+2-Given a singly linked list, rotate the linked list counter-clockwise by k nodes.
 Where k is a given positive integer smaller than or equal to length of the linked list.
 For example, if the given linked list is 10->20->30->40->50->60 and k is 4, the list should be modified to 50->60->10->20->30->40.

-Given a linked list, write a function to reverse every k nodes (where k is an input to the function).If a linked list is given as 1->2->3->4->5->6->7->8->NULL and k = 3 then output will be 3->2->1->6->5->4->8->7->NULL.
+3-Given a linked list, write a function to reverse every k nodes (where k is an input to the function).If a linked list is given as 1->2->3->4->5->6->7->8->NULL and k = 3 then output will be 3->2->1->6->5->4->8->7->NULL.

-Given a linked list, check if the the linked list has a loop.
+4-Given a linked list, check if the the linked list has a loop.
 Linked list can contain self loop.

-Given a linked list, the task is to find the n'th node from the end.
+5-Given a linked list, the task is to find the n'th node from the end.

-Given two linked lists sorted in ascending order.
+6-Given two linked lists sorted in ascending order.
 Merge them in-place and return head of the merged list.
 For example, if first list is 10->20->30 and second list is 15->17, then the result list should be 10->15->17->20->30.
 It is strongly recommended to do merging in-place using O(1) extra space.

-Given a Linked List where every node represents a linked list and contains two pointers of its type:
+7-Given a Linked List where every node represents a linked list and contains two pointers of its type:
 (i) anext pointer to the next node
 (ii) a bottom pointer to a linked list where this node is head.